PaperBleach AI Review 2026: Pricing, Features, Test Results, and Verdict

 ○ SEO Professionals: Search engines are getting smarter at penalizing poor grammar.

 I ran a "Balanced" mode test using GPT-5.2 text.
-The result was fast but filled with intentional typos and slang, ultimately failing the GPTZero check with a 2/5 score.
+The result was fast, but the final output introduced awkward wording and avoidable errors that reduced trust in the rewrite.

 To see if this tool is actually worth your money, I put it through a rigorous test.
 I didn't just look at the website; I fed it high-perplexity text to see how it handled the pressure.